MooGuZ/UMPrest.OO/experiment/Recurrent Model/note.md

 Another concern locates at overfitting problem.
 Currently, I use all the data in training (only 20k sequence at all).
 There is no testing set and independent validate set.
 I should update the scripts to make the separation and keeping log of training, validating, and testing scores.
 Besides, I should also test the model on Transform2D dataset, which contains unlimited data in theory and also leave background alone, which should be beneficial for the model.

 I should also consider train a complex bases in convolutional way, then combine it with recurrent unit to see whether or not it can recover more background details.

+**Sat Oct 28 09:59:28 EDT 2017**
+Run experiment of recurrent model on NPLab3D's prediction with objective function evaluated on pixel space instead of whitening space with weights.
+I try to use this modification to overcome the problem that model overlook the background in reconstruction of future frames.